dzmanto/bang/README.md

 #Project Bang Wallpaper Plus
-Bang Wallpaper Plus downloads the latest bing wallpaper automatically at startup.
+Bang Wallpaper Plus downloads the latest bing® wallpaper automatically at startup.
 The download is then presented as your desktop wallpaper.

 Bang Wallpaper Plus features
 -	Impressive wallpapers from bing®